Better and Faster Access

 Will all my test results be uploaded?

-Only written reports from pathology and diagnostic imaging services will be uploaded by default, the images won’t be included.
+Only written reports from pathology and diagnostic imaging services will be uploaded by default.
+The images won’t be included.
 If you don’t want a report uploaded, just let your healthcare provider know.

 When can I access my pathology reports?